fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 }
 ```

-2. Ignore an element alltogether
+2. Ignore an element altogether

 Use the ``"${json-unit.ignore-element}"``